arthurdenner/theme_mode_handler/README.md

 Flutter 1.9 introduced a new way to control which theme is used: `MaterialApp.themeMode`.
 If you have specified the `darkTheme` and `theme` properties, you can use `themeMode` to control it.
 The property defaults to `ThemeMode.system`.

-This package wraps this functionality and allows you to persist and retrieve the user's preference.
+This package wraps this functionality and allows you to persist and retrieve the user's preference wherever you want by implementing an interface.

 ## Installation